eddpeterson/theBucketList/Readme.md

 http://www.andismith.com/blog/2011/11/on-and-off/?utm_source=javascriptweekly&utm_medium=email

 * Refactor spec/controllers/todos_controller_spec.rb to bring code coverage back to > 95% and fix pending tests # 16 hours
+* Fix friends request specs, by actually logging in with one of test users?
 * Timeline to integrate with Facebook and show not only past, but future # 16 hours https://developers.facebook.com/docs/beta/opengraph/